Pharos Fund FAQs

 - These numbers should also represent unduplicated participants to the extent possible.

-Please choose the goal and subgoal that your request most closely aligns with.
+- Choose the one goal and subgoal that your request most closely aligns with.
 Alignment with more than one goal or subgoal does not strengthen your application.
-Our Community Programs staff does not provide goal fit feedback or support, we recommend that you review our Community Program goals document to help determine your best fit.

 - Vibrant Community requests have an additional question so reviewers can understand how the request is connecting with new audiences and building new community connections.